-The room temperature $T{room}$ is approximately 20°C. Notice that if the heater and cooling is off the water temperature T will tend to $T{room}$ , which makes sense.
+The room temperature T{room} is approximately 20°C. Notice that if the heater and cooling is off the water temperature T will tend to T{room} , which makes sense.
 (2) is only valid for temperatures below the boiling point and above the freezing point.

 The cooling $q{cool}(T)$ is provided by a Peltier thermoelectric element.
 Its efficiency depends on the temperature difference between the water and the room.
 It gets more efficient as the temperature of the water increases.
 When the temperature difference is zero, the cooling is about 40 W. In the working temperature range, the dependence is well described by a linear relation.
-The cooling is included in the lab to simulate the endothermic chemical reactions.
+Apart from cooling upon request, the cooling is also used to simulate the endothermic chemical reactions.